a-paxton/living-documents/README.md

 recommend working on the basic R markdown before starting this section, unless you are already familiar with R markdown.

-In this directory, you'll find a number of files:
+In this directory, you'll find a number of files, including:

 * `prep_for_reproducible_manuscript.R`: **Open and run this script in its entirety before beginning the rest of the reproducible manuscripts tutorial.**